Strongleong/Hackly-Holidyas-Space-Racing-Writeups/web/UFOria.md

       }
   }
   ```
-  We can tell that code is 12 characters long and consists of 3 parts delimited with dash.
+  We can tell that the code is 12 characters long and consists of 3 parts delimited with dash.
 First part is just "UFO".
-  Second part is "UFO" encoded in base64 ("VUZP")
+  The Second part is "UFO" encoded in base64 ("VUZP").
-  Third part is sum of charcodes of UFO letters ("234")
+  And the third part is sum of charcodes of UFO letters ("234")

-  Invite code: "UFO-VUZP-234"
+  So the invite code is: "UFO-VUZP-234"
   **Flag: UFO-VUZP-234**

 ### Flag 2 [75 points]: